Over the past few months I have talked about lies: How we lie to ourselves, how they lie to us, how we believed our own

-I feared that all the people who had thought that I should not marry Rich (they thought I was ‘too good’ for him whatever that fucking means!), who tried to persuade me not to; would now be able to say ‘we told you so.’
+I feared that all the people who had thought that I should not marry Danny (they thought I was ‘too good’ for him whatever that fucking means!), who tried to persuade me not to; would now be able to say ‘we told you so.’

-By doing this I knew that I could keep the house, put a roof over Tom’s head, make ends meet.
+By doing this I knew that I could keep the house, put a roof over Ethan’s head, make ends meet.
 By maintaining a dignified silence I knew that I was better than all the other players in the game; and this gave me confidence.
 So when the fear told me what a silly cow I had been I could tell it to fuck off, and let go of it’s hand.

-As the time went on I cried because by the third week of Rich being with ‘her’, I knew that my off button was starting to get ready to switch.
+As the time went on I cried because by the third week of Danny being with ‘her’, I knew that my off button was starting to get ready to switch.
 I was exhausted from it all and wanted to move forward.
-I had been engaged before, I had been married before, and in both cases as the time wore on, and their behaviour continued I switched off.
+I had been engaged before, I had been married before, and in both cases as the time wore on, and their behaviour continued, I switched off.
 It was not what I wanted so I switched off.
 I can remember even today crying to the man I was engaged to: saying that I loved him so much, but that I knew that one day that love would just switch off because I was not happy.
 It did, and I was the one who eventually called time.
-I knew this was happening with Rich, and I recently commented to a friend about this, after reading his fantastic post.
+I knew this was happening with Danny, and I recently commented to a friend about this, after reading his fantastic post.
 You can read it here and I was so afraid of that.

-But then Rich came back: and as a result so did my fears: I feared that he would choose her over me.
+But then Danny came back: and as a result so did my fears: I feared that he would choose her over me.
 When he actually returned home I feared he would go back to her.
 When we went to the house he had rented with ‘her’ to collect his stuff I feared he would not come back with me.

 I feared that he was talking to ‘her’ again, laughing at me.

 Then I feared that everyone was talking about the ‘silly bitch who had her husband back.’
 When we went to that pub and Danny played the arsehole with the barmaids I feared losing myself again.
 You can read that here